 Michael T. Flynn, the retired Army Lt.
 General who resigned from his position as national security adviser to President Donald Trump, is an outspoken critic of the Obama administration and “radical Islam.”

-He is also a father, grandfather, author, and surfing enthusiast.
+In addition to being a father, Michael Flynn is a grandfather, author, and surfing enthusiast.

 Flynn’s a lifelong Democrat, although he’s said recently the Democratic Party isn’t the party he once knew.
 He was at Donald Trump’s side for months during the presidential campaign.
 The national security adviser post didn’t require the Senate’s confirmation.
 Flynn resigned on February 13 as questions swirled about his communications with the Russian ambassador the day before the Obama administration imposed sanctions against Russia and before Donald Trump took the oath of office as president.
 There were also questions about whether he misled Vice President Mike Pence about what he’d said to the ambassador.